EstivenPad/EstivenPad/README.md

 # Hello world!
 I'm Estiven 👋

 - ⚛️ Actually learning ReactJS.
 - 👨🏽‍💻 Looking for a job where I can use my programming skills.
-- 📽👾 I like movies and play videogames.
+- 🎬👾 I like movies and play videogames.
+- 🎧 I love listening music.

 ## Connect with me: